Television in Germany

 Television in Germany began in Berlin on 22 March 1935, broadcasting for 90 minutes three times a week.
-It was home to the first public television station in the world, named Fernsehsender Paul Nipkow.
+It was home to the first regular television service in the world, named Fernsehsender Paul Nipkow.

 In 2000, the German television market had approximately 36.5 million television households, making it the largest television market in Europe.
 Nowadays, 95% of German households have at least one television receiver.
-All the main German TV channels are free-to-air.
+All the public-service German TV channels are free-to-air.

 History

 In 1948 the British occupation forces allowed NWDR to broadcast television programmes for the British zone.
 Other regional networks also started to launch television in their own areas.
 Meanwhile, the GDR was launching its own television service, Deutscher Fernsehfunk (DFF), based on the Soviet model.

 A regular schedule began through the cooperation of all ARD members in 1954.
 Basic principles in the central areas of entertainment, information and enlightenment were established and television plays developed as the medium's own specific art form.
 Improvements in technology and programming, as well as reduced prices, led to a steady increase in licence holders, and the number of licenses passed the 1-million mark in October 1957.

 On 1 April 1963, the long-promised second TV network, the Zweites Deutsches Fernsehen (Second German Television) started.
 Unlike ARD, which was regionalized and had its roots in radio, ZDF was a centrally organized channel devoted solely to television.
 On 25 August 1967, at 9:30 a.m. on both ARD and ZDF, vice chancellor Willy Brandt started the era of colour TV in West Germany by pressing a symbolic launch button at the International Radio and TV Fair in West Berlin.

 East Germany started DFF2 in 1969, and introduced colour programming on both channels.
 In 1972, the DFF was renamed, dropping the pretense of being an all-Germany service and becoming Fernsehen der DDR (GDR Television) or DDR-FS.
 Its two channels became known as DDR1 and DDR2.

 The first two privately financed TV networks, RTL plus (short for Radio Television Luxemburg) and SAT 1, started their programming in West Germany in 1984.
 (Previously RTL broadcast from Luxembourg but was only received in parts of Southwestern Germany).

 After reunification, the TV stations of the German Democratic Republic were dissolved and the remnants were used to found new regional networks, e.g. the Mitteldeutscher Rundfunk (Central German Broadcasting), as part of the ARD.
 In addition, more private TV stations opened, becoming available through cable, satellite and in some cases, over the airwaves.